windmaple/awesome-AutoML/README.md

 Recent work by Google Brain and many others have re-kindled the enthusiasm of AutoML and some companies have already [commercialized the technology](https://cloud.google.com/automl/).
 Thus, it has becomes one of the hosttest areas to look into.

-There are many kinds of AutoML.
-Some applications include:
+There are many kinds of AutoML, including:
 - Neural network architecture search
 - Hyperparameter optimization
 - Optimizer search